 Case study

-Deployment of High-Power Pulsed Narran Lasers at Aker Solutions
+Deployment of High-Power Pulsed Laser Systems at Aker Solutions

-Aker Solutions uses Narran laser cleaning systems for maintenance and surface preparation in demanding offshore and industrial environments.
+Narran laser cleaning systems are used for maintenance and surface preparation in demanding offshore and industrial environments.

 Scope of Delivery

 The project included the delivery of three laser cleaning systems.
-The configuration was selected to combine maximum performance with operational flexibility in a demanding offshore environment.
+The configuration was selected to combine maximum performance with operational flexibility in demanding offshore conditions.

-• 2× 2000 W pulsed industrial system – mobile industrial design for heavy-duty operation
+• 2× 2000 W pulsed industrial systems – mobile industrial design for heavy-duty operation

-• 1× mobile system – for service interventions and local work
+• 1× mobile system – for service interventions and local tasks

 Key Parameters